 In late 2016, the EAEU adopted three key documents, Unified EAEU List of Quarantine Pests, Unified EAEU Phytosanitary Requirements, and Unified Rules and Norms to Ensure Plant Quarantine on the EAEU Territory, finally introducing unified phytosanitary requirements for all Member States as of July 1, 2017.
-For details please see FAS Moscow GAIN reports WTO Notifications on the EAEU Common List of Pests, WTO Notifications on EAEU Phytosanitary Requirements, and WTO Notification on EAEU Common Phytosanitary Rules.
+For details please GAIN reports RS1721 WTO Notifications on the EAEU Common List of Pests, RS1722 WTO Notifications on EAEU Phytosanitary Requirements, and RS1723 WTO Notification on EAEU Common Phytosanitary Rules.

 Initially, the Unified EAEU List of Quarantine Pests replaced the national lists of quarantine objects (pests) of the individual EAEU member states, including that of Kazakhstan, as of July 1, 2017.
 In 2018, both the Unified EAEU List of Quarantine Pests and the Unified EAEU Phytosanitary Requirements were amended to incorporate additional quarantine objects (pests) into the Unified List from the National Lists of the Russian Federation and the Republic of Kazakhstan.
-For details please see FAS Moscow GAIN report Eurasian Economic Union Ag Times No. 2 of 2018.
-As a result, 46 of the 57 pests from the Rosselkhoznadzor's July 2017 notification are now covered by the Unified EAEU List and the Phytosanitary Requirements.
-However, the remaining eleven additional pests that are relevant for Russia but not covered by the Unified EAEU Phytosanitary Requirements and Russia's related "temporary measure" are still in effect.
+For details please see FAS Moscow GAIN report RS1830 Eurasian Economic Union Ag Times No. 2 of 2018.